scarlosteixeira/react-weather/weather-app/src/README.md

   }, [forecastWeatherData])
 ```

-The ForecastCard component, is responsible for displaying the forecast weather data of a specific day.
-It handles the min and max temperature of the day, the function tempMaxMin will iterates through the dataset prop, getting the highest and the lowest temps on the array and sets the tempMin and tempMax useStates.
+The ForecastCard component is responsible for displaying the forecast weather data of a specific day.
+It handles the min and max temperature of the day, the function tempMaxMin will iterate through the dataset prop, getting the highest and the lowest temps on the array and sets the tempMin and tempMax useStates.

 ```TypeScript
   const [tempMin, setTempMin] = React.useState<number>(0)